Borokinni/BTS-Bus-Ticketing-System/README.md

 ## Features

-- Built with Ionic Framework for cross-platform mobile app development.
 - Responsive design that adapts to different device screens.
 - Light and dark mode support.
 - Optimized for mobile with touch-friendly design and iOS home screen app capability.